Ashurek85/ExcelProcessor/README.md

 }
 ```

+### Extensibility
+The system can be expanded in two ways:
+- New formulas.
+It would be necessary to define more classes that inherit from *Formula* and implement the *Build* method with the necessary operations.
+- Other operations at row and/or column level.
+The extension point is in the *IExcelSheetWriter* interface

 ## Read operations
 Steps:
 1. Create a instance of ExcelGenerator.
 It has methods to generate an instance of IExcelReaderEngine from: